atlas in a day challenge

 The theme of this Atlas in a Day at a Conference Challenge is FLOW!

 Like every atlas we’ve published, we’re dropping a one-word theme on you.
 That’s it.
 The rest is up to you.
-And with an Atlas in a Day at a Conference Challenge, you have until Saturday, October 19, at 9pm. to submit a map on the theme.
+And with this Atlas in a Day at a Conference Challenge, you have until Saturday, October 19, at 9pm. to submit a map on the theme.

 We invite you to explore the theme with all your senses.
 Say the word out loud.
 What do you feel when you hear it?
 What happens when you see the word as shapes?
 Does the word evoke tastes or smells or sounds?
 What might the word feel like if you touched it…or if you could make it touchable?